How much time do you spend on your smartphone? There’s a good chance you’re spending hours a day on mobile devices.

 The main downside is that the points you earn might not translate directly into cash.
 Instead, it translates into extra chances to win prizes.
-You have a chance to get cash in the monthly sweepstakes, where you’re entered to win your share of $10,000 (divided among 404 people).
+You have a chance to get cash in the monthly sweepstakes, where you’re entered to win your share of $10,000.

 It’s not a guaranteed way to make a ton of money, but it can be a way to get a little extra cash without any added effort.

 One way to make money quickly and easily from your phone is to sell items.
-How much you make depends largely on the quality of your items, plus the cost to ship them.
+How much you make depends largely on your items’ quality, plus the cost to ship them.
 But with the right apps, it’s pretty easy to make a little extra cash.

 Do you like taking photos with your phone?
 Use Foap to sell those images.
-Deborah Sawyerr, the founder of financial literacy website Sawyerrs’ House, sells all kinds of photos on Foap for $5 a piece (that’s her cut of the $10 Foap charges).
+Deborah Sawyerr, the founder of financial literacy website Sawyerrs’ House, sells all kinds of photos on Foap for $5 a piece (that’s her cut of the 50-50 split with Foap).

 Plus, in some cases, Foap transfers photos to partners, such as Shutterstock and Adobe.
 This results in even more opportunities to make money.
 The higher quality the images, the more likely it is that you can use them to make money from your phone.